phalcon-orphanage/docs-app/4.0/en/acl.md

 # Access Control Lists (ACL)
 [Phalcon\Acl](api/Phalcon_Acl) provides an easy and lightweight management of ACLs as well as the permissions attached to them.
 [Access Control Lists](https://en.wikipedia.org/wiki/Access_control_list) (ACL) allow an application to control access to its areas and the underlying objects from requests.

 In short, ACLs have two objects: The object that needs access, and the object that we need access to.
-In the programming world, these are usually referred to as Roles and Resources.
+In the programming world, these are usually referred to as Operations and Subjects.
 In the Phalcon world, we use the terminology [Operation](api/Phalcon_Acl_Operation) and [Subject](api/Phalcon_Acl_Subject).

 > **Use Case**
 >